October 8, 2025 (3mo ago) — last updated January 26, 2026 (3d ago)

 Moving From Reaction to Reflection

 This mindset shift also helps you appreciate progress.
-For example, global life expectancy has risen dramatically over the past century, reflecting broad improvements in health and living standards1.
-At the same time, long-term trends show declines in many forms of violence and some types of crime, which offers perspective on larger social progress2.
+Global life expectancy has more than doubled since 1900, showing long-term improvements in health and living standards1.
+At the same time, long-term trends indicate declines in many forms of violence, which offers perspective on larger social progress2.

 Uncovering Your Personal Blueprint